 - Afternoon walk – 10 miles (approx.): Bradford on Avon – Bath

-The walk is open to men and women and is £25 to enter (£20 early bird rate for entries before 2nd December 2019 at midday).
+The walk is open to men and women and is £25 to enter.
 You can choose to support any area of the RUH that is close to your heart, or one of our Major Campaigns or Special Appeals.
 In return we’ll make sure you get lots of fundraising & training support, an official walk t-shirt and pass, as well as VIW (very important walker!) treatment on the day – including GoodNess stops on route with complimentary water and treats, a finisher medal and plenty of finish line celebrations.
 Age restrictions apply (please see T&C’s).

 Open to friends & family, colleagues and other groups.
 Teams must have 4 or more members.
 All registered teams will automatically be eligible for the Walk of Life Team Awards (most raised and biggest team) and can opt in to the ‘Team Challenge’ taking place on the day – more information to come!